Introduction

 The Design

-Azure Firewall deployed in a secured vHub with Routing Intent enabled for both Internet and Private traffic.
+Azure Firewall or PA Cloud SaaS deployed in a secured vHub with Routing Intent enabled for both Internet and Private traffic.
 All spokes connected directly to the hub.
-No third-party NVA.
+Not using PA VM Series or IaaS NVA in spoke network.

 Spoke 4 Spoke 5